 Coastal Health Group Sessions and Workshops facilitated by Coastal Health Team members.
 Facilitators vary based on services being offered and scope of practice.

-Heather is a Canadian Certified Counsellor (CCC) with a Master of Arts degree in Counselling Psychology from Yorkville University (2023) and completed her B.A. and Criminology Certificate at Memorial University of Newfoundland (2016).
+Heather holds a Master of Arts degree in Counselling Psychology from Yorkville University (2023) and completed her B.A. and Criminology Certificate at Memorial University of Newfoundland (2016).
 She has experience working with adolescents and adults with concerns to anxiety, distress tolerance, emotion regulation, trauma, depression, self-esteem, interpersonal relationships and challenging life transitions.
 Heather is a member of the Qalipu First Nation and is passionate about informing culturally responsive practices and bringing awareness to Indigenous representation within our province.
 Heather draws from a narrative counselling approach to prioritize her clients’ lived experiences, social contexts and stories to inform appropriate and effective therapeutic processes.
 Heather also utilizes therapeutic techniques from Cognitive Behavioral Therapy and Dialectical Behavioral Therapy to empower clients with the tools and skills to address their concerns outside the therapeutic space.

-Heather is a Canadian Certified Counsellor (CCC) with a Master of Arts degree in Counselling Psyc...
+Heather holds a Master of Arts degree in Counselling Psychology from Yorkville University (2023) ...
 Read More

 Sheri is a registered social worker (NLCSW) with a PhD in social work, an MSW, a BSW, and extensive training in psychodrama and sociometry, psychodramatic bodywork, and alcohol & chemical dependency counselling.
 Sheri is an assistant professor at the Memorial University of School of Social Work, having worked for fourteen years as a Field Education Coordinator and sessional instructor.
 In practice for over 30 years, Sheri draws on clinical social work, group and community work, and advocacy and social action for social justice, working primarily with 2SLGBTQIA+ people, Indigenous peoples, survivors of childhood trauma, people who have perpetrated abuse, women involved with the justice system, and people with addictions.
 Integrating action methods into her practice, Sheri works from a holistic, feminist, relational, collaborative, strengths-based perspective.